How much are closing costs in PA?

 NOTARY FEE - Self explanatory

-If the seller has a mortgage covering the property, the settlement company may charge for over night mailing to payoff the mortgage.
+If the seller has a mortgage covering the property, the settlement company may charge for over night mailing the payoff (final payment) to the mortgage company.
 The cost, if charged will vary, estimate $20 (although it might be higher).

 SELLER PAID CLOSING COSTS